trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-4.md

 ### Step 5: Update in `WineCataloguePage.tsx`

-Copy the content below, and paste it to `WineCataloguePage.tsx`
+Copy the content below, and paste it to `WineCataloguePage.tsx`:

 ```typescript
 import { InfoOutlined } from "@mui/icons-material";